FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 When Charge Type is "Adjustment", the Charge Subcategory indicates what kind of after-the-fact adjustment the record represents.
 Adjustment type is commonly used to identify changes like credits and refunds.

-ChargeSubcategory MUST abide by the following requirements:
+ChargeSubcategory MUST follow the requirements listed below:

 - The ChargeSubcategory MUST be present in the billing data.
 - ChargeSubcategory is of type String and MUST be one of the allowed values.